game design:

 Feature Unlocks

 New mechanics are introduced gradually.
 As the player progresses through the game, they gain new abilities so not to be overwhelmed up front.
+Only the new abilities/mechanics are explained upon being unlocked or offered as a choice to unlock.

 Contextual Tutorials